 If you are unable to purchase the tag you need, you can purchase another tag at the same or higher price and use that tag for the species you plan to hunt.

 Do I Need a Duck Stamp?

-Required for anyone who hunts waterfowl except for residents under the age of 16, and persons who have these license types: resident low income license, resident 60 years of age or older Permanent Identification Card license, and a resident disabled Veteran's license.
-Whenever you buy a Duck Stamp, you are asked a couple questions regarding waterfowl you have harvested.
-This data is required by the U.S. Department of Interior Fish and Wildlife Service for their Harvest Information Program.
+Required for anyone who hunts waterfowl except for residents under the age of 18, and persons who have these license types: resident low income license, resident senior license, and a resident disabled Veteran's license.

 Yukon Resident Sport Fishing License and King Stamp